 HB 199 – Authored by Representative Mike Wilensky (D-Dunwoody), this bill would require the local governing body whose law enforcement agency plans to enforce speed control devices in school zones to submit an application to the Department of Transportation.
 This bill was referred to the House Motor Vehicles Committee.

 HB 247 – Authored by Representative John Carson (R-Marietta), would remove first offender leniency from Georgia’s hands free driving law.
-This bill passed out of the House Public and Homeland Security Committee on Feb.
-18 by substitute.
+As of now, this bill will not be voted on March 29.
+This bill was passed out of the Senate Committee on Public Safety on March 25 by substitute.

 HB 248 – Authored by Representative Alan Powell (R-Hartwell), would shift authority to implement school zone speed cameras from the local school affected to the local governing body for the county or municipality.
 The local governing body would still have to apply for a permit from the Georgia Department of Transportation.
 This bill was referred to the House Public Safety and Homeland Security Committee.